greghendershott/gapi/README.md

 [Google API Discovery service](https://developers.google.com/discovery/).
 Use the discovery tool in any of three ways:

-1. _Dynamic_: Create a function wrapper at runtime, using either a JSON "discovery document" (either a local file or downloaded at runtime).
+1. _Dynamic_: Create a function wrapper at runtime, using a JSON "discovery document" (either a local file or downloaded at runtime).
 For example:

    ```